 We’re sometimes asked if a Waterpik for braces is safe and it is.
 While using a Waterpik isn’t a substitute for flossing, it can be a great addition to your oral hygiene routine for both braces and Invisalign wearers since it helps get your mouth even more squeaky clean.

 While the American Association of Orthodontists recommends visiting an orthodontist for an evaluation by age seven, it’s never too late to improve your smile and see if orthodontic treatment could boost your oral health.
-At your complimentary consultation, Dr. Tabakman, Dr. Muller, Dr. Wadler or Dr. Bloome will examine you and evaluate your diagnostic records before presenting you with personalized treatment recommendations.
+At your complimentary consultation, one of our orthodontists will examine you and evaluate your diagnostic records before presenting you with personalized treatment recommendations.

 By using these tips for healthy teeth and gums, you’ll keep your teeth healthy.
-If you’re ready to visit a Houston or Bellaire orthodontist, schedule an in-person or virtual consultation at Houston Orthodontic Specialists today!
+If you’re ready to visit a Houston or Bellaire orthodontist, schedule a free consultation at Houston Orthodontic Specialists today!